mmcdermott/MEDS_Tabular_AutoML/docs/source/implementation.md

 2. **Sparse Matrix Conversion**:

-   - Data from the Polars dataframe is converted into a sparse matrix format.
-This step is crucial for efficient memory management, especially when dealing with large datasets.
+   - Data from the Polars dataframe is converted into a sparse matrix format, where each row represents a unique event (patient x timestamp), and each column corresponds to a MEDS code for the patient.

-3. **Event Aggregation**:
+3. **Rolling Window Aggregation**:

-   - Events that occur on the same date for the same patient are aggregated.
-This reduces redundancy in the data and significantly speeds up the rolling window aggregations on datasets that have lots of concurrent observations.
+   - For each aggregation method (sum, count, min, max, etc.), events that occur on the same date for the same patient are aggregated.
+This reduces the amount of data we have to perform rolling windows over.

-4. **Rolling Window Aggregation**:

-   - The aggregated data undergoes a rolling window operation where various statistical methods are applied (sum, count, min, max, etc.) to extract features over specified window sizes.
+   - Then we aggregate features over the specified rolling windows sizes.

-5. **Output Storage**:
+4. **Output Storage**:

    - Sparse array is converted to Coordinate List format and stored as a `.npz` file on disk.
    - The file paths look as follows